rpoleski/MulensModel/examples/example_16/TO_DO.md

 - **some documentation - see above**
 - Mroz+20 - finish
 - MN: add option to plot best model from each mode
-- MN: add more parameters to _parse_fitting_parameters_MultiNest(): n_clustering_params, max_iter, resume [previous run], const_efficiency_mode, wrapped_params [list of 0 or 1 (1 for wrap arround)], mode_tolerance, evidence_tolerance, log_zero, seed [random no. generator seed], verbose [need update on sampling progress?]; FOR MORE INFO SEE: https://github.com/JohannesBuchner/PyMultiNest/blob/master/pymultinest/run.py AND https://github.com/farhanferoz/MultiNest/blob/master/MultiNest_v3.12/nested.F90
+- MN: add more parameters to _parse_fitting_parameters_MultiNest(): n_clustering_params, max_iter, resume [previous run], const_efficiency_mode, wrapped_params [list of 0 or 1 (1 for wrap arround)], mode_tolerance, log_zero, seed [random no. generator seed], verbose [need update on sampling progress?]; FOR MORE INFO SEE: https://github.com/JohannesBuchner/PyMultiNest/blob/master/pymultinest/run.py AND https://github.com/farhanferoz/MultiNest/blob/master/MultiNest_v3.12/nested.F90 AND https://github.com/JohannesBuchner/MultiNest/blob/master/README
+- example with add_2450000: False
 - script and MM versions should be printed
+- EMCEE: we should have settings in one dict - similarly to self._kwargs_MultiNest
 - EMCEE backend - https://emcee.readthedocs.io/en/stable/user/backends/#emcee.backends.HDFBackend
 - add one more fitting method? scipy.optimize, ultranest, https://lmfit.github.io/lmfit-py/, sfit by Jen, ???
 - plot trajectory